 A world of new possibilities

-In partnership with Australia’s premier scientific research organisation, CSIRO, Romar is the first company in the southern hemisphere to offer a DMG Mori Lasertec 65 3D 5-axis synchronous laser deposition, welding and milling machine.
+In partnership with Australia’s premier scientific research organisation, CSIRO, we are the first company in the southern hemisphere to own a DMG Mori Lasertec 65 3D 5-axis synchronous laser deposition, welding and milling machine.

 Bigger, faster, more complex and precise

-Coupled with its milling capabilities, this opens up new possibilities to manufacture larger products faster and in greater volume.
+Coupled with its milling capabilities, this opens up new possibilities to manufacture larger parts faster and in greater volume.

 In house expertise